 Designate a desired performance improvement goal to strive for that is both achievable and challenging.
-To sustain process improvement over time, employees should feel a sense of accomplishment associated with hard work achieving the desired result.
+Employees should feel a sense of accomplishment associated with the hard work in achieving the desired result to sustain process improvement over time.
 If the goal is too easily reached, then employees may not gain a sense of accomplishment.
 This can result in a slide back into the old habits of the previous process.
 Conversely, if the goal takes too long to achieve, employees may be resistant to future process improvement initiatives.
 It becomes difficult to maintain the motivation for change when there is little indication of success.

 After leadership has selected and defined the implementation plan of any identified technology solutions, management needs to begin the process of identifying the impact on staffing, processes, and workflow.
 This should be a collaborative multi-disciplinary approach using guidance from the process improvement methodology selected by your organization.

 Once the changes are implemented, the last step is to continually monitor the progress of improvement based on the metrics or KPIs established in the previous stages.
 This step is important because it will hold staff accountable for the productivity and quality standards developed.
 Management should establish a regular cadence for identifying, analyzing, and improving metrics and processes.
 Daily monitoring of the metric reporting will help determine if implemented changes are improving performance.
 This way, management can identify issues and work to fix the problem by fine-tuning processes and workflow based on performance comparison to departmental goals.

 Factors to Keep In Mind